UPDATE: Check out my 2018 income report for a more up-to-date account of my earnings!

 We live in a consumerist society that is all about ‘spend spend spend’.
 Once you step back from that you realise you actually need very little.

-I got rid of my luxuries and gave up the rat race and my ideal of living in London and still owning a flashy car.
+I got rid of my luxuries and gave up the rat race and my ideal of living in London, eating my lunches out each day and owning a car.
 As soon as I did this, I was able to save a load of money and eventually had a safety net so I could quit my job and become a nomad.
-Life on the road is simpler and cheaper.
+Life on the road is simple and cheap.
 Most of my time is spent abroad and in cheap countries where I can get by on very little.
 Even more so when I am on an adventure and living out of a tent!

 With my expenses considerably less than what they used to be, it now means my monthly income only needs to be modest to maintain this lifestyle.
-I wrote in detail about this in How I afford to travel the world.
+I write about this in more detail in how I afford to travel the world.

 It started with a blog